NSION/nscIotService-docker/How-to-Setup-Cradlepoint.md

 - [x] **RTSP url addresses for each of the camera sources:**

 The Real Time Streaming Protocol (RTSP) is a network control protocol designed for use in entertainment and communications systems to control streaming media servers.
 [RTSP Wiki](https://en.wikipedia.org/wiki/Real_Time_Streaming_Protocol).
-+ Ensure that DHCP is activated on camera.
++ Ensure that camera sources are accessable via Cradlepoint router.

 ## Setup environment: